Ayu0209/Commercial-Store-Sales-Analysis/README.md

 # Commercial Store Sales Analysis

-### Brief One‑Line Summary
-Analyzing retail store sales data to extract insights into inventory performance and profitability using SQL, Python, and Power BI.
+_Analyzing retail store sales data to extract insights into inventory performance and profitability using Excel, Python, and Power BI._

 ---